singhnsatya/vehicle-identifier/README.md

 |Motorcycle| metal| Internal Combustion| 2 metal (front, rear)|
 |Hang Glider| plastic| Bernoulli| none|
 |Car| metal|Internal Combustion|4 (front right, front left, rear right, rear left)|

-Working:
-On any xml file upload mobx action is called which calls api and then api in backend sends the data to engine, engine then converts, validates and computes the data and returns the result which is then stored in database and returns the response result and then it is rendered on ui.